LOOSE-LIPS/loose-lips-2.0/src/routes/blog/objekt-x-ezra-miller-islington-assembly-hall-september-12th/index.md

   - >-
     imported/objekt-x-ezra-miller-islington-assembly-hall-september-12th/image929.jpeg
 description: >-
-  I wasn&rsquo;t sure that melding computer-generated, drone-like imagery to scorching sound design would work &nbsp;&#8211; but the pairing of Object and visual artist Ezra Miller transported me out of Islington Assembly Hall and out into the stratosphere.
-Objekt has become a beloved name of electronic music fans of all stripes &#8211; I enjoyed spotting several [...]Read More...
+  I wasn;t sure that melding computer-generated, drone-like imagery to scorching sound design would work ;; but the pairing of Object and visual artist Ezra Miller transported me out of Islington Assembly Hall and out into the stratosphere.
+Objekt has become a beloved name of electronic music fans of all stripes ; I enjoyed spotting several [...]Read More...
 published: true
 tags: event-review
 featured: false